Here at Techiesense, we have reviewed many amazing products. Today, we are at it again presenting an in-depth Touchfire keyboard review!

 Touchfire Keyboard for iPad – Keys

-The keys are well sculpted into the silicone membrane with raised edges and small bumps towards the center that provides enough tangible feedback for your fingers during use of the keyboard.
-Each key corresponds to a screen virtual key and they match up well when fitted in place.
-Its worth noting that typing away on the Touchfire feels like you are repeatedly pressing down on half inflated bubble wrap.
-However, this an improvement over the flat and unyielding onscreen on screen keyboard but it not a substitute to real physical keys.
+The keys are sculpted into the silicone membrane with raised edges and small bumps towards the center that provides enough tangible feedback for your fingers during use.
+Each key corresponds to a virtual key, and they match up well when fitted in place.
+Its worth noting that typing away on the Touchfire feels like you are repeatedly pressing down on half-inflated bubble wrap.
+However, this an improvement over the flat and unyielding on-screen keyboard, but it not a substitute to physical keys.

 To use the keys, you simply rest your fingertips on the surface and apply a little pressure to trigger them for use.
-You will be surprised to find your typing faster and even more accurate using the Touchfire.
-This was something that we found very surprising!
-We do have to say however, for those that are doing a ton of heavy duty typing every day,it’s not an ultimate alternative to a real keyboard.
+You will be surprised to find you’re typing faster and even more accurate using the Touchfire.
+This surprised us!
+We do have to say, however, for those who are doing a ton of heavy-duty typing every day, it’s not an ultimate alternative to a real keyboard.

 Touchfire Keyboard for iPad – Why & How to Use

-Instead of using more traditional keyboards, many iPad users have migrated over and are now using the Touchfire keyboard.
-Despite the fact that the Touchfire keyboard for iPad overlay is thin, it has molded three dimensional keys with four inverted dimples on each key.
+Instead of using more traditional keyboards, many iPad users have migrated to using the Touchfire keyboard.
+Despite the Touchfire keyboard’s thin overlay, it has molded, three-dimensional keys with four inverted dimples on each key.
 Its molded design enables your fingers to feel like you are typing on real keys of a more traditional keyboard.